 These high fiber muffins are full of superfood ingredients that are delicious and packed with nutrition!
+This bran muffin recipe isn’t tasteless and boring, they are moist and delicious!
 They are the perfect grab and go breakfast to start your day right!

 Does the phrase “high fiber bran muffins” sound like something your grandma needs to eat and that you’d rather stay away from?
 These are not your Grandma’s bran muffins!
 They are full of “superfoods” delicious ingredients that really pack a punch in the health department.
 The addition of blueberries, flax, chia seeds & coconut oil helps you incorporate a lot of nutritionally dense foods in a little delicious muffin.

 I mean let’s face it… bran is not a sexy ingredient.

 But I’ve helped it out here, these are seriously delicious, moist and a little chewy on top… bran got a facelift.

 Well, I came across this recipe for bran muffins recently I wasn’t tempted at all to make them the way the recipe was written.

 But I decided with a few tweaks they could probably be delicious and something that would be a super healthy, filling grab & go (or stay home) breakfast.